digipolisantwerpdocumentation/digipolisoauthdoc/docs/profiles/README.md

 ## PZA-Profile
-The pza-profile is an employee profile and is used for internal applications
+The m-profiel is een medewerker profiel

 | Scopes                                                  | Service               |
 | ------------------------------------------------------- | --------------------- |